australiangreens/ag-internal-components/DEVELOPMENT.md

 ## Yarn/npm linking

+To use this project for development without publishing new versions, we can use `yarn link` to essentially create a symlink between the local folder and the node modules.

 I kept running into issues when trying to work on this library and test that it can be properly imported into our of our apps by using `yarn link`.
 Specifically, would get an error that starts with: